jdeans289/hello-world/README.md

 # hello-world
 just testing
-## this is a subheader
-I need to learn prose
-## About me
-one time a bee landed on my shorts while standing at attention and I ran away
-## Now...
-I'll commit this change from the command line!!!!!!!
+Through this project, I am learning the basics of Github.
+For example, how to commit and push changes through the command line, which I am doing right now.